 So let us look at some of those different hominids that peopled the Earth, starting from the remote past and moving to the present.

-One of the earliest species of the apeman, dated as being 4.2m years old.
-They clearly walked upright, and to judge from the seeds found with its bones, the apeman was still spending much of its time in woodland and had not yet completely acclimatised to life on the open savannah.
+One of the earliest species of the apeman is dated as being 4.2m years old.
+They walked upright, and to judge from the seeds found with its bones, the apeman was still spending much of its time in woodland and had not yet completely acclimatized to life on the open savannah.

 Homo habilis means “handyman” were the first hominid species to make stone tools.
 Their anatomy is poorly understood due to a lack of specimens, even though the skulls have been found to have a brain capacity of about half that of modern man but twice that of australopithecine apemen.

 The specimen of Homo erectus dated as being about 1.5m years ago, the fossil of Nariokotome boy was found.
 It appeared to have been 9 to 11 years old when he died.
 He was already 1.6m tall and might have been 1.9m if he had reached adulthood.
 Homo erectus was known to be highly active, a hunter on the savannah who needed to lose heat with maximum efficiency.

 Remains of this thick-boned species were first found near Heidelberg.
 Heidelbergensis remains have been dated as being 400,000 to 500,000 years old was a hunter and a skillful weapon-maker to judge from the fine stone axes left near the sites where it killed and butchered animals such as rhinos.

 Neanderthals had first appeared in Europe 250,000 years ago.
 They had thick-set, mighty hunters who survived at least two Ice Ages before abruptly disappearing from the continent about 35,000 years ago.
 Neanderthals buried their dead, suggesting they possessed spiritual beliefs and made highly sophisticated stone tools.
 DNA studies show that they have possessed the power of complex speech and red hair.